Asano-Naoki/emath/README.md

 </pre>

 ### Via TeXworks
+Before going to further steps, read Advanced Usage(latexmk) and make sure a pdf file is generated successfully through the command(from the teminal).

 To use this image via TeXworks, adjusting typesetting is mandatory.

 1. After starting TeXworks, click "Edit" and "Preferences..."